g-h-chen/amazon_kubernetes/README.md

 **They are completely separate in storage**.

 ## Debug
 Users should debug on aws7/8/9/10.
 These nodes can be connected via ssh and thus can be opened in vscode.
-Once finished debugging, codes and data should be uploaded to github and huggingface.
+Once finished debugging, you should move to kubernetes pods for training.